 FOR THE FLOWERS:

 - Cut flower shapes out of different colors of craft/construction paper.
 We did some in a daisy shape and some in a tulip shape, but you can cut your flowers any way you want!
+(It's fun to let kids come up with their own without a template and encourages creative thinking!)

 - Choose a couple of the flowers (the round/daisy shaped ones work best) and use glue dots or tape to place a piece of the candy in the middle.
 (We used Rolos.)